geetfun/phone_numbers/README.md

 PhoneNumbers
 ============

-PhoneNumbers makes phone number validations in ActiveRecord easy.
-Make sure your model has a string attribute to store your phone number, pass it to `phone_numbers`, and you're done!
+PhoneNumbers simplifies management of phone number attributes in ActiveRecord models.
+Add a string field to your model to hold the phone number, pass it to `phone_numbers`, and you're done!

     class Person < ActiveRecord::Base
       phone_numbers :cell_phone